-- each city defines one or more CliMobCity measure packages which expectantly will lead to a reduction of CO2 emissions from mobility in the city, in comparison to the current situation or the Business-As-Usual (BAU) measure package.
-The BAU packages have in the past formally been decided by the municipality, typically being part of strategic plans or programmes; - 2) each city predicts the change of mobility due to these measure packages and indicates locations in the city where the space requirement of mobility is difficult to facilitate; - PIK analyses the reduction of CO2 emissions derived from the change of mobility, and in addition, scenarios for the developing penetration rate of post-fossil fuel powered vehicles and the way electric energy is generated; - 4) each city provides feedback to the project, reflecting on the meaning of the project findings for future strategic planning (mobility, land use, energy/climate; for instance a sustainable mobility plan, a spatial development plan or a climate action plan) and perhaps other future activities in their city. - 5) the project leader together with the other partners provides a wrap-up of all findings and formulates recommendations for future work; - 6) the cities in this way learn from the own demonstration and from the demonstrations of the other partner cities, draw conclusions from the demonstrations for further policy-making, and define concrete actions to contribute achieve CO2e reductions.
+- 5) if the reduction of CO2e emissions did not sufficiently respond to a city's reduction aim, the city could revise or supplement its CliMobCity measure package or powertrain input.
+In the project such took place in a fully what-if fashion without first again predicting the change of mobility, namely in the so-called forecasting lever exercises or backcasting lever exercises; - 6) each city provided feedback from to the project, optionally also from stakeholders, by reflecting on the meaning of the project findings for future strategic planning (mobility, land use, energy/climate; for instance a sustainable mobility plan, a spatial development plan or a climate action plan) and perhaps for other future activities; - 7) the project leader together with the other partners provided a wrap-up of all findings and formulated recommendations for future work; - 8) the cities in this way learned from the own demonstration and from the demonstrations of the other partner cities, drew conclusions for further policy-making, and in Action plans defined concrete actions to be implemented in the 3rd project year.
+Some actions formalised the mentioned reflection.